 Seek Multiple Perspectives

 Just like one person’s viewpoint doesn’t represent your whole country, it doesn’t for another, either.
 Recognize that other cultures are as multifaceted as your own, and that different people might have polarized perspectives.
+Know that people from any culture or background are not a monolith.
 Strive to learn from a rich and well-rounded set of experiences.

 QUESTIONS: Am I focusing too much one one person’s experience, even if it deviates from a majority opinion?
 Am I looking past the majority to hear dissenters’ voices?
 Do I recognize that cultures are multifaceted with vastly varying experiences?

 The surroundings matter a lot when it comes to cultural appreciation vs. appropriation.
 Are you wearing a sari just to post selfies on Instagram?
 Or are you doing it to show understanding and respect for a culture?
 Are you wearing a fancy one to show off to friends?
 Or are you attending an Indian ceremony, and humbly doing your best to understand the origins of the clothing, its purpose, and why it’s a good fit for that setting?

 Accept the Whole

 As I mentioned at the top, when we appropriate, by nature, we cherry pick the most savory or favorite parts of a country or culture.
 We often ignore the unsavory or unfulfilling or un-fun aspects, and just participate in the parts that are interesting and exciting to us.
 By contrast, when we truly appreciate, we accept the good and the bad, the fun and the challenging.
 We recognize the imperfection, accept it, and consider it in our appreciation.

 QUESTIONS: Am I cherry picking my favorite parts of a country or culture and leaving the rest behind?
 Is my understanding and participation superficial?